Verizon Privacy Office

-We collect information when you communicate with us and when you use our products, services and sites.
+We collect information when you interact with us and when you use our products, services and sites.
 This includes information you provide such as name and contact information, images, voice recordings or voiceprints, other biometric identifiers, the reason for contacting us, driver’s license number, Social Security Number and payment information.
-Service and device information we collect includes call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, router connections, service options you choose, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and other video viewership, and other similar information.
+It also includes service and device information such as call records, websites visited, wireless location, application and feature usage, network and device data including battery life and apps on your device, product and device-specific information and identifiers, router connections, service options, mobile and device numbers, video streaming and video packages and usage, movie rental and purchase data, TV and video viewership, and other similar information.

 We use the information we collect to deliver and maintain products and services; establish, monitor and maintain your account and billing records; measure credit and payment risk; provide account-related services; help you with service-related issues or questions; manage and protect our networks, services, and users from fraudulent, abusive, or unlawful uses; help us improve and personalize our services, and research and develop new products and services; authenticate you; determine your eligibility for new products and services, and deliver marketing offers to you.

 We may measure and monitor network performance and the performance of your connections to secure and improve your, or our, services and products.
 For example, Verizon wireless devices may include system software that gathers information about network and device conditions, including the location of network handoffs that we use for these purposes.
 If you contact us for service support, we may access information about your device or its settings to customize our technical support.